 Eric Cutler's uniquely virtuosic voice has been celebrated in the world's leading opera houses.
 He has appeared at the Metropolitan Opera, New York; the Bayerische Staatsoper, Munich; the Salzburg Festival; the Royal Opera House, Covent Garden; Venice's Teatro la Fenice; the Lyric Opera of Chicago; La Monnaie, Brussels; the Teatro dell'Opera, Rome; the Canadian Opera Company; Houston Grand Opera; Vlaamse Opera; Opera Australia; the Grand Théâtre de Genève; the Glyndebourne Festival; Paris Opera; Santa Fe Opera; and many others.
 He also collaborates regularly with leading orchestras in the USA and Europe.

-Cutler specialises in the technically challenging French and Italian repertoire of the nineteenth century.
+Cutler is making a name for himself in French heroic and German repertoires.
 Recent roles include Iopas Les Troyens (Metropolitan Opera new production by Francesca Zambello), Le Chevalier des Grieux Manon (Philharmonie Luxembourg), Leicester Maria Stuarda (Houston Grand Opera), the title role of Faust (Greek National Opera), and Raoul de Nangis Les Huguenots (La Monnaie new production by Olivier Py, cond.
 Marc Minkowski).
 Other French repertoire includes Gounod's Roméo et Juliette (Teatro la Fenice, Opera Australia), Iopas Les Troyens (Paris Opera, Valencia under Valery Gergiev including a DVD, Boston Symphony Orchestra under James Levine), Nadir Les pêcheurs de perles (Lyric Opera of Chicago), the title role of La Damnation de Faust (Vlaamse Opera), Nicias Thaïs (Edinburgh Festival under Sir Andrew Davis) and Leopold La Juive (Metropolitan Opera new production).
 His roles in Italian have included the Duke Rigoletto (La Fenice, Houston Grand Opera), Alfredo La traviata (Bayerische Staatsoper), Ernesto Don Pasquale (Royal Opera House), Edgardo Lucia di Lammermoor (Opera Australia), the supremely challenging Arturo I Puritani (Metropolitan Opera opposite Anna Netrebko including DVD), and Amenophis Moïse et Pharaon (at both the Salzburg Festival in Rome under Riccardo Muti).

-Other recent highlights include a new production of Szymanowski's Król Roger directed by Kristoph Warlikowski and conducted by Kazushi Ono; the Italian Tenor Der Rosenkavalier and Andres Wozzeck (both at the Metropolitan Opera); Tamino Die Zauberflöte (Glyndebourne, Edinburgh Festival under Claudio Abbado, Metropolitan Opera); Belmonte Die Entführung aus dem Serail (Houston Grand Opera, Teatro Real, Madrid); Ferrando Così fan tutte (Lyric Opera of Chicago under Sir Andrew Davis); and Don Ottavio Don Giovanni (Santa Fe Opera under Alan Gilbert).
+Other recent highlights include a new production of Szymanowski's Król Roger directed by Kristoph Warlikowski and conducted by Kazushi Ono; the Italian Tenor Der Rosenkavalier and Andres Wozzeck (both at the Metropolitan Opera); Tamino Die Zauberflöte (Glyndebourne, Edinburgh Festival under Claudio Abbado, Metropolitan Opera); and Ferrando Così fan tutte (Lyric Opera of Chicago under Sir Andrew Davis).

-Engagements in the 2013-14 season include Arnold Guillaume Tell (La Monnaie) and the title role of Les contes d'Hoffmann (Teatro Real, Madrid).
-Further ahead, roles include Apollo Daphne and the title role of Lohengrin.
+Engagements in the 2013-14 season include Georg Der fliegende Holländer (Wagner Geneva Festival); the Italian Tenor Der Rosenkavalier (Metropolitan Opera); and the title role of Les contes d'Hoffmann (Teatro Real, Madrid).
+Further ahead, roles include Apollo Daphne, the title role of Idomeneo, Adolar Euryanthe, and the title role of Lohengrin.